Sha661nk/KYC-Automation-System/Docs/README.md

-# KYC-Automation
-We (a team of four) built a KYC Automation system to automate the KYC validation process.
-This project aims to eliminate the manual interventions required to process a KYC.
-The solution includes a Web form, where user can provide their information along with their recent photos and Aadhaar ID (front & back).
-The information provided by the user is validated against the ID card.
-This process requivalidatinge of the ID Card.
-They first matched the face on the Aadhaar card to the provided photo.
-All the other card information is extracted via tesseract and validated against the UIDAI database.
-Only when all the data is matched is the user onboarding as a customer.
-For a detailed description, read the attached ppt in the main branch.
+**KYC Automation System**

+🔍 Automating the KYC validation process with minimal manual intervention.

+🚀 **Features**:
+- **Web Form Submission**: Allows users to provide personal information, recent photos, and Aadhaar ID (front & back).

+- **Face Match & Verification**: Compares the user's provided photo with the face on the Aadhaar card to ensure identity consistency.

+- **Data Extraction & Validation**: Uses Tesseract for OCR to extract data from the Aadhaar card and validates it against the UIDAI database.

+- **Seamless Onboarding**: Users are onboarded as customers only when there's a complete match between provided information and Aadhaar details.

+📖 For a comprehensive overview and system details, please refer to the attached PowerPoint presentation in the main branch.